 For many people Kenya embodies the spirit of Sub-Saharan Africa and a classic Kenya family safari is the ultimate wildlife experience for the kids.
-This is where ‘Out of Africa’ was filmed, a place of seemingly endless plains dotted with herds of elephant, where solitary acacia trees are silhouetted against a flaming sunset.
+This is where ‘Out of Africa’ was filmed.
+It is a place of seemingly endless plains dotted with herds of elephant, where solitary acacia trees are silhouetted against a flaming sunset.
 It’s also the setting for the greatest migration on earth, when millions of wildebeest stampede across the plains in search of sweet fresh grasses.

 Why take the kids?

-Reasons for choosing a Kenya family safari include:
+The top reasons to choose a Kenya family safari include: